misiektoja/instagram_monitor/docs/usage.md

 - `instagram_<username>_story_YYYYmmdd_HHMMSS.jpg`
 - `instagram_<username>_story_YYYYmmdd_HHMMSS.mp4`

-<a id="docker-usage-recommended"></a>
 <a id="container-operation"></a>
 ## Container Operation

-See [Docker installation](installation.md#docker-compose) for installation, Linux file ownership, local image builds, upgrades and old volume repair.
+See [Docker installation](installation.md#install-with-docker-compose) for installation, Linux file ownership, local image builds, upgrades and old volume repair.
 This section covers everyday use after setup.

-<a id="docker-compose-easiest"></a>
+<a id="docker-compose"></a>
 ### Docker Compose

 Compose makes the current host directory available as `/data` inside the container.
 The wizard creates or updates `instagram_monitor.conf` and `.env` in that host directory.
 Logs, JSON files, CSV files and downloaded media are also written there.
 The Docker volume named `instagram_monitor_session` stores the saved Instagram login separately.